On the rigidity of Arnoux-Rauzy words: Variations on the notion of rigidity

-More precisely, consider the stabilizer of a shift $X$.
-We will restrict to the minimal case for ease of simplicity, that is, all infinite words in $X$ have the same set of factors.
-The {\em primitive stabilizer} of a shift $X$ is the set of all primitive substitutions $\sigma$ defined on the alphabet $\A$ that satisfy $X_{\sigma} = X$.
-In other words, these are the primitive substitutions whose language coincides with the language of $X$.
-The subshift $X$ is said {\em rigid} if its stabilizer is cyclic.
+We will restrict to the {\em minimal case} for ease of simplicity, that is, all infinite words in $X$ have the same set of factors.
+Given a primitive substitution $\sigma$, the subshift $X_{\sigma}$ generated by $\sigma$ is the set of infinite words having the same language as any infinite word fixed by some positive power of $\sigma$ (they all have the same language by primitivity, hence $X_{\sigma}$ is minimal).

-Now consider weak reagidity.
-A shift, an infinite word, or a substitution is said {\em weakly rigid} if for any two substitutions $\sigma$, $\tau $ in its stabilizer, $\sigma^k \sim \rho^m$ for some positive integers $k, m$, for some given equivalence relation.
+We then can consider variations of the notion of rigidity for a minimal subshift $X_{\sigma}$, or else for a primitive substitution $\sigma$ by considering the following sets, called \emph{primitive stabilizers}\footnote{The inclusion is replaced by an equality by minimality.}:

+and by asking whether their primitive stabilizer is cyclic, i.e., it is generated by a single element.
+In \cite{Krieger:08}, the author considers the notion of an ``iterative stabiliser'' as the set of morphisms that generate, by iteration, a given shift (together with the identity to make it a monoid).